TL;DR

 Common mistakes

-• Confusing “Deep Research” across vendors.
-ChatGPT Deep Research, Gemini Deep Research, and Claude Research are three separate products with three separate subscriptions — sharing a name does not mean they share an account.
+- Treating the three “Deep Research” products as one thing.
+ChatGPT Deep Research, Gemini Deep Research, and Claude Research are three separate products on three separate subscriptions.
+A shared name does not mean a shared account.

-• Ignoring NotebookLM because it is free.
-For “I have 20 PDFs and want them cross-referenced” it is often the best fit, paid or not.
+- Skipping NotebookLM because it is free.
+For “I have 20 PDFs and want them cross-referenced,” it is frequently the best fit, paid or not.

-• Picking by feature list instead of by your actual tasks.
+- Picking by feature list instead of by your real weekly task.

 FAQ

-Q: Should I use NotebookLM or Perplexity for a literature review?
-A: NotebookLM if you have the PDFs and want cross-references grounded only in those sources.
+Q: NotebookLM or Perplexity for a literature review?
+A: NotebookLM if you already have the PDFs and want cross-references grounded only in those sources.
 Perplexity if you’re still discovering sources and need clickable citations from the open web.
-Many workflows use Perplexity to find papers, then NotebookLM to digest them.
+A common workflow uses Perplexity to find papers, then NotebookLM to digest them.

 Q: Are ChatGPT Deep Research, Gemini Deep Research, and Claude Research the same thing?
 A: No — three separate products on three separate subscriptions.
-They all run agentic multi-step searches, but each is bound to its own model and account.
-Don’t assume one subscription covers another.
+All run agentic multi-step searches, but each is bound to its own model and account, and their source pools, output destinations, and citation styles differ.
+One subscription does not cover another.

 Q: Is NotebookLM really worth picking over a paid tool?
-A: Yes, when the task is “I have 20 PDFs and need them cross-referenced”.
-Its source-grounded answers and audio overviews are best-in-class for closed-corpus work, and it’s still free.
+A: Yes, when the task is “I have 20 PDFs and need them cross-referenced.”
+Its source-grounded answers and Audio Overviews are best-in-class for closed-corpus work, and the free tier covers 50 sources per notebook across 100 notebooks.

 Q: How often should I re-evaluate my choice?
 A: Quarterly at most.
-Tools evolve fast but the workflow should be sticky — switching every month costs more than the marginal feature gain.
-Re-evaluate when a major model release lands or when your task mix shifts.
+Re-evaluate when a major model release lands or when your task mix shifts — switching every month costs more than the marginal feature gain.

 Tags: #Tutorial #Research #Comparison